Social Work, Master Degree

 Admission requirements for the 62-credit MSW program of study include:

 - A non-social work bachelor's degree (with substantial preparation in the liberal arts, including the social sciences, humanities, research, and human biology).
-A statistics course is required.
+A course in statistics AND research methods is required.

 - An overall undergraduate GPA of 2.75 (or 3.0 in the final two years of undergraduate study) and satisfactory performance on the Graduate Record Examination.